IBM-Cloud/gp-java-tools/gp-ant-task/README.md

 1. Scans files under `src/main/resources`(*sourceDir* attribute) and locates Java property resource bundle files.
 This is same as in the upload goal.

-2. For each Java property resource bundle file, check if look up corresponding Globalization Pipeline bundle in the instance of Globalization Pipeline service.
+2. For each Java property resource bundle file, looks up corresponding Globalization Pipeline bundle in the instance of Globalization Pipeline service.

 3. If matching Globalization Pipeline bundle is found, copies the contents of